Cambricon/CNStream/samples/cns_launcher/object_detection/README.md

 - configuration: DataSource->Inferencer->Osd->Sinker

-  (Inferencer2 is used instead Inferencer on MLU370.)
+  (Inferencer2 is used instead of Inferencer on MLU370.)

   (Sinker is chosen by users from Encode, RtspSink, Displayer and Kafka module.)